COVID-19 pandemic in Belgium: Communications

 At the outset, the Belgian authorities, mostly through their federal Minister of health Maggie De Block, had focused on reassuring by asserting that there was no reason to panic, that Belgium has good hospitals and laboratories and that the government was attentive to the evolution and well prepared for the possible arrival of coronavirus.

 From the first report of infection within Belgium, the government communicated on certain developments with the public.
 An official website (info-coronavirus.be) was registered by the authorities at the end of January, before the first case was officially confirmed.
 It has then been used by the Federal Public Service Health and the National Crisis Centre (NCCN) to inform the public.
 Since the 13 March, the FPS Health together with the NCCN has held a daily press conference led by spokesmen Benoît Ramacker, Peter Mertens and Yves Stevens with doctors Steven Van Gucht and Emmanuel André.
 Every day, the latest developments on the epidemiological situation in Belgium are reported, with the new figures of confirmed cases, hospitalised patients and deaths, as well as general explanations and forecasts, or reminders of the need to respect the social distancing measures.
 In an apparent effort at transparency, a daily epidemiological bulletin and a set of raw data are made available on the Belgian Institute for Health website.

-The Prime Minister Sophie Wilmès addressed citizens twice via a web video, taking stock of the situation.
+The Prime Minister Sophie Wilmès addressed citizens twice via a web video in March and April 2020 to speak about the government's response to the pandemic.

-Experts and authorities also used the media to express themselves throughout the crisis, either to reproach citizens organising or taking part in so-called 'lockdown or corona parties', or otherwise to give their point of view.
+Experts and authorities also used the media to express themselves throughout the crisis, either to reproach citizens organising or taking part in so-called lockdown parties, or otherwise to give their point of view.
 On 20 March, the chairman of the Scientific Committee expressed the hope that the measures that came into effect on 14 March would lead to a stabilisation of the number of hospitalisations starting from the middle of the week beginning 23 March.
 On 21 March, Prof. Dr. Erika Vlieghe of the Scientific Committee mentioned that she expected the peak of the pandemic to occur in early April.

 On 16 March, King Philippe addressed the nation and called on all Belgians to respect the COVID-19 measures "for ourselves and for the most vulnerable among us".